adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 ---

-# 🟦 Face and eyes Detection On Image.
+# Code No 1-) Face and eyes Detection On Image.